 Along with my own experience, there is some informal wisdom floating around the ML community.
 Folk wisdom makes me wary and I wanted to do something more systematic.
 I took the following approach:

 - Get a lot of small classification benchmark datasets.
-I used a subset of this prepackaged repo.
-The final total was 108 datasets.
-(To do: also run regression benchmarks using this nice dataset library.)
+I used a subset of

 - Select some reasonably representative ML classifiers: linear SVM, Logistic Regression, Random Forest, LightGBM (ensemble of gradient boosted decision trees), AugoGluon (fancy automl mega-ensemble).